Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Setup
 <ul>
-  <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen(This WILL re-arrange your hierarchy)</li>
+  <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen, and click "Arrange Hierarchy"(This WILL re-arrange your hierarchy)</li>
   <li>Whenever you add a new object(or tree of objects), you need to add it to under the gameobject named Scene, and its reccomended you press "Auto Assign Scripts" to automatically assign the needed scripts to the new objects</li>
 </ul>

 ## Basic script structure breakdown:
 <ul>
   <li>Top Level is a gameobject called Scene with an AssetManager and RayTracingMaster script attatched</li>
-  <li>Second Level: Parent Object Script - Attatch this to all objects that will have children with meshes you want to raytrace(can be a child to any gameobject as long as its eventual parent is the AssetManager script)</li>
+  <li>Second Level: Parent Object Script - Attatch this to all objects that will have children with meshes you want to raytrace</li>
   <li>Third Level: RayTracingObject Script - This defines what meshes get raytraced, must either be a direct child of a gameobject with the ParentObject Script, or in the same gameobject as the ParentObject Script</li>
-  <li>Misc Level: Unity Lights - Must have a RayTracingLight script attatched to be considered(and UseNEE needs to be on), can be ANYWHERE in the hierarchy, only supports Point, Spotlight, and 1 Directional</li>
+  <li>Misc Level: Unity Lights - Must have a RayTracingLight script attatched to be considered(and UseNEE needs to be on)</li>
 </ul>

 ## General Use/Notes